flatland-association/flatland-book/intro.md

 > **How to efficiently manage dense traffic on complex railway networks?**

 This is a hard question!
 Driving a single train from point A to point B is easy.
-But how to make sure the trains won't block each others at intersections?
+But how to ensure trains won't block each others at intersections?
 How to handle trains that randomly break down?

 Flatland is an open-source toolkit to develop and compare solutions for this problem.